Facebook appoints its first chief business officer

-(Reuters) - Facebook Inc on Thursday appointed Marne Levine, vice president of global partnerships, as the social media giant’s first chief business officer.
+Facebook Inc (FB.O) on Thursday appointed Marne Levine, vice president of global partnerships, as the social media giant's first chief business officer.

-Fifty-year-old Levine said she will oversee Facebook's advertising business and global partnerships, in a post here.
+Fifty-year-old Levine said she will oversee Facebook's advertising business and global partnerships, in a post.
 She will report to Chief Operating Officer Sheryl Sandberg.

 In Levine's over a decade-long stint at the company, she has served in various executive positions including chief operating officer of Instagram.